MikeHopley/ftl-ships-strategy/index.md

 Put one Lanius on piloting, to protect it from boarders and help with nearby venting.
 Put the other Lanius in engines: this makes it easier for them to help repair weapons without accidentally murdering their crewmate.
 It also lets you vent shields without moving crew, and the human is faster at running to doors or sensors.

 Despite slow weapons, you can still get the first shot by hacking enemy weapons.
 Use this liberally in sector 1 to reduce risk.
-Don't wait with the Ion Stunner: fire when ready, and the shield will still be down for the lasers.
+Don’t wait with the Ion Stunner: fire when ready, and the shield will still be down for the lasers.

 Ion Stunner can help with crew kills.
 For example: hack O2, destroy O2, then stun whoever repairs it.
 You can depower the Chain Laser after one shot to avoid damaging the hull (although this resets its charge time).
 Sometimes you can stun them in the shields room instead, as they walk towards O2.